deckhouse/sds-local-volume/docs/README.md

    kubectl get lvg vg-1-on-worker-2 -w
    ```

-   The resource becoming `Ready` means that an LVM VG named `vg-1` made up of the `/dev/nvme1n1` and `/dev/nvme0n1p6` block device has been created on the `worker-2` node.
+  The resource becoming `Ready` means that an LVM VG named `vg-1` made up of the `/dev/nvme1n1` and `/dev/nvme0n1p6` block devices has been created on the `worker-2` node.

 1. Create a [LocalStorageClass](./cr.html#localstorageclass) resource: